Practice overview

 Recent matters of note include:

-• Acting successfully as lead counsel for the Defendant, against a silk, in the trial of a commercial claim worth $18.5m, involving allegations of dishonesty.
+• Acting successfully as lead counsel for the Defendant (against a KC), in the trial of a commercial claim worth $18.5m, involving allegations of dishonesty.
 All of the factual witnesses cross-examined by Bobby were held by the Judge to have been dishonest and the claim was dismissed (late 2023).

 • Acting successfully as sole counsel, against a silk, in an LCIA arbitration for payment of $20m relating to a dispute between CIS individuals and businesses (2024).

-• Acting (led by a senior silk and leading a junior) in ABFA v Petraco [2024] EWHC 147 (Comm), a 3 week Commercial Court trial relating to bad faith.
+• Acting in ABFA v Petraco [2024] EWHC 147 (Comm), a 3 week Commercial Court trial relating to bad faith.
 Bobby undertook substantial cross-examination, including of one of the major witnesses (who was held to have given dishonest evidence).

 • Successfully acting for the Claimant in one of The Lawyer’s Top 20 cases of 2022, Manoukian v Societe Generale de Banque au Liban and Bank Audi [2022] EWHC 669 (QB), in the first international case in which a Lebanese depositor has obtained an order for payment from Lebanese banks, in the context of the Lebanese financial crisis.

-• Acting for the Respondents in a $120m LCIA arbitration concerning an investment in a medical technology company (ongoing).
+• Acting for the Respondents in a $120m LCIA arbitration concerning an investment in a medical technology company.

 • Acting (in the ADGM) in a dispute worth $350m concerning the enforceability of a guarantee (settled shortly before trial in 2023).